sariburak/Ceng453_TermProject_BurakSari_frontend/README.md

 # Ceng453_TermProject_BurakSari_frontend

 **TODO:**
-* Login and register pages are done
-* Game logic is implemented
 * Frontend for the game is empty :')
 * When game over, calculate the results and save the results via the API